StakeGreen/leaderScheduleCheck_cron/README.md

 - convert it to a service, enable at start, if noded is rebooted it will still work
 - Add epoch summary of final produced blocks
 - Reschedule the check if there are nearby blocks
+- Change the output redirection management, integrate everything under the script (remove the need to add extra info into crontab)